Scientific context

 Partners and further information

-Data collection and the monitoring of the several stations are carried out by the Water Agencies, the Regional Directorates for the Environment, Planning and Housingt (DREAL), the Regional Health Agencies (ARS): data from the SISE-EAUX database, from the Ministry of Health, a database supplied by the sanitary control, concerning groundwater captured for the production of for drinking water (only data on raw water), from local authorities (departmental and regional councils, aquifer management syndicates, communities of communes, natural parks), the BRGM and other organizations in charge of public missions.
+Data collection and the monitoring of the several stations are carried out by a number of actors, the main ones being the Water Agencies, the Regional Directorates for the Environment, Planning and Housing (DREAL), the Regional Health Agencies (ARS) and the BRGM.
+ROSES includes data from the SISE-EAUX database (from the Ministry of Health, supplied by the sanitary control) about groundwater captured for the production of drinking water (only data on raw water), from local authorities (departmental and regional councils, aquifer management syndicates, communities of communes, natural parks) and other organizations in charge of public missions.
 Finally, the data from industrialists in the framework of the monitoring of classified installations and polluted sites are, in part, transferred to ROSES.